Philip S. Gorski

-Laura Donnelly is the Project Manager for the Human Flourishing and Critical Realism in the Social Sciences Project at Yale University.
+Laura Donnelly is the Assistant Director of the Critical Realism Network in the Yale University Sociology Department.
+She is responsible for managing and overseeing the research, administrative, and strategic development for research projects led by Principal Investigator, Philip Gorski, funded by the John Templeton Foundation.
 She received her undergraduate education at University of St Andrews, Scotland, reading systematic theology and classical philosophy.
 She earned Master’s degrees from Emory University and Yale University in theology, political ethics, and Islamic studies.
 She is particularly interested in religion and politics in her home of Belfast, Northern Ireland.
-Her professional interests and expertise include managing large scale grants, program and curriculum development for online courses and webinars, research and publications, communications, and stakeholder engagement for non-profit organizations.
+Her professional interests and expertise include managing large scale research grants, program and curriculum development, managing research and publications, strategic communications, and stakeholder engagement for non-profit organizations.

 Margaret Archer is a Professor of Sociology and Director of the Centre for Social Ontology at University of Warwick (UK) and Director of the ‘From Modernity to Morphogenesis’ Project at the EPFL in Switzerland.
 One of the key founders of critical realism, her theoretical pursuits have been devoted to constructing and resolving the problem of structure and agency beginning with her seminal work Social Origins of Educational Systems (1979).
 Among her many publications Realist Social Theory: The Morphogenetic Approach (CUP 1995) aimed to provide a useful and useable framework to conceptualise how structural and cultural properties impinge upon us by shaping the situations in which we find ourselves.
 As these structures only become causally efficacious in relation to individuals’ concerns in and about society, she developed an account of reflexivity which presented the internal conversation as the (missing) link between structure and agency (Structure Agency and the Internal Conversation).
 In addition to her work on CR, Professor Archer was elected as the first woman President of the International Sociological Association at the 12th World Congress of Sociology 1986.
 She is also a founding member of the Academy of Learned Societies in the Social Sciences and the Pontifical Academy of Social Sciences, having been appointed by Pope Francis as President in 2014 and being responsible for the Papal campaign against Human Trafficking.